USF-HII/usf-hii.github.io/pages/hii-hpc/sbatch.md

 ---

-When started, the job sould run the first job step `srun hostname`, which will launch the UNIX command `hostname` on the node on which the requested CPU was allocated.
+When started, the job will run the first job step `srun hostname` launching the UNIX command `hostname` on the node on which the requested CPU was allocated.

 Then, a second job step will start the `sleep` command.

-The purpose of the `--job-name` parameter is to give a meaningful name to the job and the `--output` parameter defines the file to which output of the job (STDERR/STDOUT) will be sent.
+The purpose of the `--job-name` parameter is to give a meaningful name to the job.

+The purpose of the `--output` parameter is to give a file name to record output of the job (STDERR/STDOUT).
+The special symbols `%A` may be used to add the jobid to the filename.

-Since jobs may take some time to be dispatched and/or run, we provide `--mail-user` and `--mail-type` parameters to receive an e-mail notification when the job ends either in a `COMPLETED` or `FAILED` state.
+Since jobs may take some time to be dispatched and/or run, you can provide `--mail-user` and `--mail-type` parameters to receive an e-mail notification when the job ends either in a `COMPLETED` or `FAILED` state.